Bill Dunster

 Prior to forming Zedfactory, Dunster worked for Hopkins Architects for over 14 years specialising in low energy and sustainable development.

 While an associate at Hopkins he worked on Nottingham University's Jubilee Campus.
 As project architect in charge, he took the scheme from the initial competition bid through to completion.
-Opened in December 1999 by HM the Queen the campus has since been awarded the RIBA Sustainability Award 2001.
+Opened in December 1999 by Elizabeth II the campus has since been awarded the RIBA Sustainability Award 2001.

 Before Nottingham he developed the environmental strategy and detailed façade design for Portcullis House.
-This work followed 4 years of research in the European Union funded Joule Research Project, collaborating with the leading environmental consultants in Europe, including Arup, CSTB Nantes, Christian Bartenbach and Conphoebus.
+This work followed four years of research in the European Union funded Joule Research Project, collaborating with the leading environmental consultants in Europe, including Arup, CSTB Nantes, Christian Bartenbach and Conphoebus.

 In 1995 he built his own house, Hope House which is a prototype low energy live/work unit in which he and his family now live.
-Dunster was educated at Edinburgh University and is an honorary graduate of Oxford Brookes University.[2]
-He has taught at the Architectural Association, Kingston University and Harvard University.
-He has also taught at the EPFL (Switzerland), and currently lectures at University of Westminster and UCL.
+Dunster was educated at the University of Edinburgh and is an honorary graduate of Oxford Brookes University.
+He has taught at the Architectural Association, Kingston University, Harvard University and EPFL (Switzerland), University of Westminster and University College London.